-14 The number ofPEOs should of PEOs should be achievable with the mission of the Institution be manageable by the program he program and not too broad The Following graduate attributes reflect the particular quality and feature or characteristics of an individual, that are expected to be acquired by a graduate through studies at St. Joseph's College.
-Disciplinary knowledge Communication Skills Critical thinking Problem solving Analytical reasoning Research-related skills Cooperation/Team work Reflective thinking Information/digital literacy Self-directed learning and Lifelong learner Moral and ethical awareness/reasoning Leadership readiness/qualities International Outlook
+PEOs should be consistent with the mission of the Institution

+The number of PEOs should be manageable

+PEOs should be achievable by the program

+e specific to the program and not too broad

+14 Graduation Attributes The Following graduate attributes reflect the particular

+quality and feature or characteristics of an

+individual, that are expected to be acquired by a graduate

+through studies at St. Joseph's College.

+Disciplinary knowledge

+Communication Skills

+Critical thinking

+Problem solving

+Analytical reasoning

+Research-related skills

+Cooperation/Team work

+Reflective thinking

+Information/digital literacy

+Self-directed learning and Lifelong learner

+Multicultural competence

+Moral and ethical awareness/reasoning

+Leadership readiness/qualities

+International Outlook

+1.5 n

-15 Program Outcomes (POs) PO1 PO2
+15 Program Outcomes PO1

+(POs) PO2

+PO3

-PO3 PO4
+PO4